acholonu/nd101-c2-landmarks-starter/landmark_project/cloudformation/README.md

 ### Characteristics

-- **EC2 Instance Type**: g4ad.4xlarge
+- **EC2 Instance Type**: g4dn.xlarge
 - **Replication**: None.
 I don't need fault tolerant because this is just used for running the associated notebook.
 It is not serving an application.
 So when I am done, I will just throw everything away.
 - **Subnets**: One large public subnet.
 I do not need to parcel out the ip's because I am running 1 specific job.
 - **Security Group**: Ingress (incoming traffic) only from my IP through SSH.
 Egress (outcoming traffic): All traffic.
+- **S3 Bucket**: To load my juypter notebook and supporting image files to the EC2 instance.
+See the `ec2-setup.sh` script to see how I set everything up.
-- **AMI Image**:  I will pick an Amazon Linux Image already preloaded with python and other machine learning essentials.
-I may need need to create a requirements.txt file, and use ansible to install the image.
+- **AMI Image**:  I will pick an ami (`ami-004cebb118c02866e`), that has Ubuntu 20.04 and already preloaded with Docker pytorch installment.
+This ami expects an NVidia graphic card (since the ami is created by NVidia).

 ### Files